SummaryRead the full fact sheet

 Managing the disease depends on its severity, but may include:

 - aids and equipment – the effects of scleroderma may make some actions difficult, for example, using door handles or getting dressed.
 Changing your home or work environment and using aids and equipment can help.
-An occupational therapist can provide advice.
+An can provide advice.